Gamebunn/Cream64_PC/README.md

 ## Known Bugs

 * Certain stars show up transparent even when not collected (Visual bug): Aware but not sure what's going on.
 Still functions properly otherwise.
-* Wrong animation plays when collection stars in Eggman levels (Visual bug): Plays the underwater star dance rather than the normal one.
-Still functions properly otherwise.
-* Collision with pillars in Jolly Roger Bay may cause accidental death: Some conflicts with the better poles patch included in the repo.
-Since the pillars in JRB use cones for climbing, it may sometimes sends the player to NULL causing them to die.
-Looking into this and hoping to fix at a later date.
-For now, it's best recommended you just avoid the pillars all together for `BLAST TO THE STONE PILLAR` and just fly to the star from the boat next to it.
 * Going to the Displays option crashes the game (SM64EX conflict): Since sm64ex-alo removed a setting in display (3 point filter for textures), the game doesn't know what to do and crashes.
 The current fix is to just delete your `sm64config.txt ` file in `Appdata/Roaming/sm64ex` and let it generate a new one.

 ## Building